launch your teens with life skills

 Encourage them to "do hard things" to get them out of their comfort zones.

-Allow them to fail and help them develop a healthy relationship to failure.
+Allow them to fail, learn from mistakes and develop a healthy relationship to failure.

 Involve them in decision making, planning and brainstorming solutions.